-- Our compensation programs provide a reasonable balance between annual and longterm performance, with a significant portion of compensation being delivered in the form of longterm incentives; - Annual cash incentives are determined based on the company's performance;

-- The committee has the ability to modify annual cash incentives earned to reflect the quality of the company's financial performance, individual performance and other factors that should influence compensation; - The long-term incentive program focuses participants on longer-term operating performance, as well as stock price appreciation; and - Executives are subject to stock ownership requirements that encourage a long-term perspective and ensure that the interests of executive officers are closely aligned with shareholders.
+- Our compensation programs provide a reasonable balance between annual and long-term performance, with a significant portion of compensation being delivered in the form of long-term incentives; - Annual cash incentives are determined based on the company's performance; - The committee has the ability to modify annual cash incentives earned to reflect the quality of the company's financial performance, individual performance and other factors that should influence compensation; - The long-term incentive program focuses participants on longer-term stock price appreciation; and - Executives are subject to stock ownership requirements that encourage a long-term perspective and ensure that the interests of executive officers are closely aligned with shareholders.

 Role of Consultants.
-In accordance with its authority to retain advisors, in early 2018, the committee engaged Meridian Compensation Partners, LLC ("Meridian") as outside consultants to advise the committee with respect to 2018 compensation design decisions.
+In accordance with its authority to retain advisors, in late 2020, the committee engaged Meridian Compensation Partners, LLC ("Meridian") as outside consultants to advise the committee with respect to 2021 compensation design decisions.

-Meridian does not advise our management, or receive any other compensation from us.
-In its role as independent advisor to the committee, Meridian provided advice to the committee from time to time on various executive compensation matters including conducting an annual competitive compensation analysis, which Meridian prepared for the committee in early 2018.
+Meridian does not advise our management or receive any other compensation from us.
+In its role as independent advisor to the committee, Meridian provided advice to the committee from time to time on various executive compensation matters, including conducting an annual competitive compensation analysis, which Meridian prepared for the committee in early 2021.